RoelofSetsFire/data-processing-1/info/10 Syllabus.md

-In this course you will learn how the human visual system processes and perceives images, good design practices for visualization, tools for visualization of data from a variety of fields, collecting data from web sites with [Python](http://www.python.org/), and programming of interactive web-based visualizations using [D3](http://d3js.org/).
+In this course you will learn how the human visual system processes and perceives images, good design practices for visualization, tools for visualization of data from a variety of fields, collecting data from websites with [Python](http://www.python.org/), and programming of interactive web-based visualizations using [D3](http://d3js.org/).